 - (a) The maximum building height shall be determined as follows: - 1.
 The base height for all TOD districts shall be 40 feet. - 2.
 For new development across a local (public or private) street from existing single family zoning (R-3, R-4, R-5, R-6, and R-8), the 40' base height shall be measured at the minimum setback line.
 The height may increase one foot in height, over 40 feet, for every 10 feet in distance the portion of the building is from the required setback along that street. - 3.
 For new development abutting on the same side of a local (public or private) street as existing single family zoning (R-3, R-4, R-5, R-6, and R-8), the 40' base height shall be measured at the required yard.
-The height may increase one foot in height, over 40 feet, for every 10 feet in distance the portion of the building is from the required yard. - 4.
-For all other parcels, the permitted maximum height shall be determined by the distance from the structure to the boundary line of the nearest single-family residential district (R-3, R-4, R-5, R-6, and R-8).
+The height may increase one foot in height, over 40 feet, for every 10 feet in distance the portion of the building is from the required yard.

+- 4. For all other parcels, the permitted maximum height shall be determined by the distance from the structure to the boundary line of the nearest single-family residential district (R-3, R-4, R-5, R-6, and R-8).
 This distance shall be the shortest measurable distance between the building footprint edges and nearby single-family residential district boundaries.
-Height increases for portions of the building that are a further distance from single-family residential zoning districts, are allowed at a rate of one additional foot of height for every 10 feet of additional distance the portion of the building is from the edges of nearby single-family zoning districts.

-5. The maximum height for all TOD districts shall be 120 feet.

-h.
-Amend Section 9.1208, "Development Standards" subsection (6) "Parking Standards", subsection (a) table for residential development to establish a minimum of 1 parking space per unit and amend parking standards for restaurants and nightclubs.
+Height increases for portions of the building that are a further distance from single-family residential zoning districts, are allowed at a rate of one additional foot of height for every 10 feet of additional distance the portion of the building is from the edges of nearby single-family zoning districts. - 5.
+The maximum height for all TOD districts shall be 120 feet. - Amend Section 9.1208, "Development Standards" subsection (6) "Parking Standards", subsection (a) table for residential development to establish minimum parking requirements and amend the parking standards for restaurants and nightclubs.
 Add text and reorganize subsection (c) to describe where parking and maneuvering is allowed.
-Add text in subsection (d) to require on-street parking.
-Add a new subsection (m) to disallow front loaded garages and parking pads for individual residential multi-family dwellings.
+Add text in subsection (d) to require on-street parking for properties on blocks with single family zoning, and to allow on-street parking to be used to meet minimum residential parking requirements, but not maximum parking requirements.
+Add a new subsection (m) to disallow front loaded garages and parking pads for individual residential units except for corner lots and lots having at least 50 feet in width.
 All other subsections remain unchanged.
 The revised text and new subsections shall read as follows: